There are several things to contemplate when you invest in a new replacement furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you understand what it means?

-Air Engineers Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.
+Air Engineers Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.

-The furnace efficiency rating helps establish how much energy you will need to heat your home and, essentially, how much it will cost you.
+The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that tells you how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
-For instance, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
+For example, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.